How Much Does Installing Egress Windows Cost in 2025?

 Above-Grade vs. Below-Grade

-For example, if your yard slopes away from your home, you may be able to install an above-grade window and avoid a costly excavation process.
-However, some installations need at least a 5.7-square-foot opening to meet building code requirements.
-Ensure your home meets these standards before making your final decision.
+Whether you install an egress window above or below ground level affects your final cost.
+If your yard slopes away from your home, you may be able to install an above-grade window and avoid a costly excavation process.
+However, to meet building code requirements, you may need a 5.7-square-foot opening, so ensure your home complies before deciding.

-Most basements aren’t conveniently placed next to a sloping hill, so they’ll likely require a below-grade window installation, especially in older homes.
-In this case, cutting into the foundation or concrete wall and digging a window well may be required, adding to your total basement egress window cost.
+Most basements will require a below-grade window installation, especially in older homes.
+Cutting into the foundation or concrete wall and digging a window well may be necessary, adding to your total basement egress window cost.

 Adding a Window Well

-The cost to excavate land for a window well ranges from $50 to $200 per cubic yard.
-An extra 1 to 1.5 cubic yards surrounding the space may need to be cut as well.
+Excavation costs range from $50 to $200 per cubic yard, varying based on the volume of material removed.
+An extra 1 to 1.5 cubic yards surrounding the space may also need removal.
 From there, the cost to have a window well professionally installed ranges from $500 to $1,000.
-A window well cover may also be needed to prevent moisture from the soil from seeping in.
+A window well cover may be needed to prevent moisture from seeping in.

 Excavation

-The total expense to prepare your home and land for installing an egress window depends on several factors.
-Most of these are related to size and type, plus removal and replacement costs, if applicable.
+The total expense to prepare your home and land for installing an egress window depends on several factors related to size and type, plus removal and replacement costs, if applicable.
 Full excavations cost $1,500 to $3,000 per window, on average.

 Egress Window Costs by Type

 Egress windows are available in many different styles and price points.
-For example, you can pay as little as $100 per window for certain single-hung, single-pane models.
+You can pay as little as $100 per window for certain single-hung, single-pane models.
 On the other hand, some sliding or swing-in options cost as much as $700 or more for a single unit.
 Window replacement costs are similar.

 Type of WindowAverage Cost